vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 &lt;/services&gt;
 </pre>

-In addition we plan to use our `similar` tensor field for ranking so we also need to define the query tensor:
+In addition we plan to use our `similar` tensor document field for ranking computations so we also need to define a query tensor type.
+Don't worry too much about this now, these concepts will be explained later in this guide.

 <pre data-test="file" data-path="app/search/query-profiles/types/root.xml">
 &lt;query-profile-type id=&quot;root&quot; inherits=&quot;native&quot;&gt;